bitpay/wallet/README.md

 Once a transaction proposal is created, the proposal is distributed among the wallet participants for each participant to sign the transaction locally.
-Once the transaction is signed, the last signing participant will broadcast the transaction to the Bitcoin network using a public API (defaults to the [Insight API](https://github.com/bitpay/insight-api)).
+Once the transaction is signed, the last signing participant will broadcast the transaction to the Digibyte network using a public API (defaults to the [Insight API](https://github.com/bitpay/insight-api)).

 *Copay* also implements BIP32 to generate new addresses for the peers.
 The public key each participant contributes to the wallet is a BIP32 extended public key.
 As additional public keys are needed for wallet operations (to produce